shakti230/Project2018/README.md

 *Figure 17*

+### Analysis 10
-#### Analysis 10 - Display scatter plot matrix to investigate the relationship and dependency
+Display scatter plot matrix to investigate the relationship and dependency.

 - See project repository for python code used to run this output.